IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This transaction is used by Authorization Clients to obtain an OAuth 2.1 compliant access token for use in a RESTful transaction to access data from a Resource Server.

+TODO ms: I agree to move the whole block starting from here to Vol1, but don't know where to put it?

 The OAuth 2.1 Authorization Framework [OAuth 2.1, Section 4] defines the following authorization grant types:

 -   *Authorization Code Grant* [OAuth 2.1, Section 4.1].
 This grant type is optimized for confidential clients who make use of User Agents (e.g., web browsers).